William Hague (boxer)

 James William "Iron" Hague (6 November 1885 – 18 August 1951) was a boxer born in Mexborough, West Riding of Yorkshire.
 He was the British heavyweight champion between 1909 and 1911.
-After retiring from boxing, Hague took the King's shilling in the First World War and joined the Grenadier Guards.
-On discovering his former boxing glory they had him box once more on behalf of the regiment.
-He saw military action in several battles such as the Somme and Passchendaele.
-"Iron" Hague died in his daughter's arms in Mexborough aged 65 on 18 August 1951.
-He is buried in Mexborough Cemetery.

-Family & early life
+Family and early life

-James William "Iron" Hague was the oldest of six children of John Hague and Ann (Annie) Bennet Hague who were married on 30 August 1885.
+James William "Iron" Hague was the oldest of six children of John Hague and Ann (Annie) Bennet Hague, who were married on 30 August 1885.
 John was a coal miner, and Ann was the daughter of a barman.
-Ann's father, William Bennet, was known in cricket circles, and Ann's brother William 'Mickey' Bennet, was center forward for Sheffield.
+Ann's father, William Bennet, was known in cricket circles, and her brother, William 'Mickey' Bennet, was center forward for Sheffield.
 James was baptized on 20 June 1886.

-James earned his nickname after a schoolyard spat left him bleeding from a head wound, he tried to cover it with his scarf and cap, however his teacher asked him to remove the wraps and upon seeing the wound said "you must be made of iron, lad!"
+Hague earned his nickname after a schoolyard spat left him bleeding from a head wound.
+He tried to cover it with his scarf and cap, but his teacher asked him to remove the wraps, and upon seeing the wound said, "you must be made of iron, lad!"

-James first worked at a colliery, and then at a glassworks before being scouted in 1904.
-He had previously won several pickup fights at fair days beginning in 1899.
+Hague first worked at a colliery, and then at a glassworks before being scouted in 1904.
+He had previously won several pickup fights at fair days, beginning in 1899.

-James married Lucy Law (11 September 1886 - 16 May 1946) on 27 October 1909 in Mexborough, Yorkshire (West Riding), England.
+Hague married Lucy Law (11 September 1886 - 16 May 1946) on 27 October 1909 in Mexborough, Yorkshire (West Riding), England.
 They had at least two children, Jane and Agnes Ann.

-Boxing Career
+Boxing career

 Hague began his professional boxing career in 1904 at the Volunteer Drill Hall in Doncaster.
-Hague went on to win his heavyweight title in 1909, lost it in 1911, and retired from boxing in 1915.
+He went on to win his heavyweight title in 1909, lost it in 1911, and retired from boxing in 1915.

-Heavyweight Championship
+Heavyweight championship

-He fought for the Yorkshire heavyweight title against Dick Parkes at Doncaster on 8 April 1905, winning in the fifth round.
-He then went on to beat a steady stream of English heavyweights, many by knockouts.
+Hague fought for the Yorkshire heavyweight title against Dick Parkes at Doncaster on 8 April 1905, winning in the fifth round.
+He went on to beat a steady stream of English heavyweights, many by knockouts.
 He was invited to enter the Heavyweight Novice competition held at the National Sporting Club, London in January 1908.
 This was a series of fights of three rounds only.
 He won this with a series of knockouts.
 After a few more wins he was invited to fight Gunner Jim Moir for the English Heavyweight title on 19 April 1909.
 He won this in the first round with a knockout in 2 minutes and 47 seconds, creating a new boxing record for the fastest victory of a title.
-His homecoming was a splendid affair with thousands lining the streets of his home town.
+His homecoming was a splendid affair, with thousands lining the streets of his home town.